-If you find that he is herding inside of the home then you need to ensure that you discourage his behavior with these steps.
-Because he is a super intelligent dog then you’ll hopefully find that he will pick up this training quickly, and if not just be persistent and consistent with it and you will soon see results.
+If you find that he is herding inside of the home then you need to ensure that you discourage behavior with these steps.
+Because these pups are extremely intelligent, then you’ll hopefully find that they pick up their training quickly.
+If not, just be persistent and consistent with it and you will soon see results.

 The Australian Heeler enjoys a lifespan of 12 to 16 years, and he is a relatively healthy dog.
 Inheriting genes from two different dog breeds, he is susceptible to health concerns from both sides, so let’s take a closer look at what he might inherit:

-Hip and Elbow Dysplasia: Both of his parents are prone to Hip Dysplasia, and the Cattle Dog is also prone to Elbow Dysplasia.
-Whilst this is a common condition in many dogs, it can eventually lead to pain and paralysis in later life through wear and tear of the affected joints.
+Hip and Elbow Dysplasia: Both parents are prone to Hip Dysplasia, and the Cattle Dog is also prone to Elbow Dysplasia.
+While this is a common condition in many dogs, it can eventually lead to pain and paralysis in later life through wear and tear of the affected joints.

-Ophthalmologist Evaluation: Both of his parents suffer from a variety of eye concerns, such as Progressive Retinal Atrophy, Collie Eye, and Primary Lens Luxation to name just a few, and generally his eye health will deteriorate overtime.
+Ophthalmologist Evaluation: Both parents suffer from a variety of eye concerns, such as Progressive Retinal Atrophy, Collie Eye, and Primary Lens Luxation to name just a few, and generally eye health will deteriorate overtime.

 Deafness: There is a chance that he may inherit deafness, which may be bilateral or unilateral, from the Cattle Dog parent.
 This is tested by a BAER test, and any dog suffering from deafness should not be bred from.

-The Australian Heeler should be fed a high-quality kibble that will keep him energized throughout the day, and it should be protein, energy and calorie rich.
+The Australian Heeler should be fed a high-quality kibble that will keep him energized throughout the day, and it should be protein, energy, and calorie-rich.
 This is particularly true if he is a working dog.
-Kibbles designed for working dogs have the optimum levels of protein to fats, to keep his body energized and muscles strong and healthy.
+Kibbles designed for working dogs have the optimum levels of protein to fats, to keep their body energized and muscles strong and healthy.

-The Australian Heeler will likely develop a short to medium length coat that will need less grooming than his Australian Shepherd parent, but slightly more than the Australian Cattle Dog, so you are looking at 2 to 3 brushing sessions every week.
-This will keep him looking healthy and to remove the dirt his coat will pick up in the dusty ranches.
+The Australian Heeler will likely develop a short to medium-length coat that will need less grooming than their Australian Shepherd parent, but slightly more than the Australian Cattle Dog.
+You’ll be looking at 2 to 3 brushing sessions every week.
+This will keep your dog looking healthy, and to remove the dirt their coats pick up in the dusty ranches.

-His large ears will need cleaning every week as they will also pick up a lot of dirt whilst at work, and a bath every 6 to 8 weeks will keep him feeling fresh.
-Be sure to monitor the condition of his eyes as he suffers with them, and if in any doubt about their health be sure to visit your Veterinarian.
+This pup’s large ears will need cleaning every week as they will also pick up a lot of dirt while at work, and a bath every 6 to 8 weeks will keep him feeling fresh.
+Be sure to monitor the condition of both eyes as they can suffer from eye illnesses.
+If in any doubt about their health be sure to visit your Veterinarian.